How Your Behavior Is More Important Than Market Performance

-During the course of a recent dinner party, I met someone who was asking what ‘hot stock market tips’ I could offer him.
+During the course of a recent party, I met someone who was asking for ‘hot stock market tips’.

-I was confused; didn’t he just get done telling us about how he couldn’t afford his 2 weeks in Provence and his new Ducati?
-It didn’t add up; I knew what he did for a living and having been in the same field (Technology) and the same company myself for most of my career, I had a pretty good idea of his income.
+I was confused; didn’t he just get done telling us about how he couldn’t afford his 2 weeks in Europe and his new auto?
+It didn’t add up; I knew what he did for a living.
+I had a pretty good idea of his income.

 I suspect he didn’t like what I responded with.